 The government has not abolished this minimum wage process.
-It has only stifled it somewhat by taking it from the Australian Industrial Relations Commission (AIRC) and vested it in a According to the prime minister, people will look back later and wonder why on earth they were ever concerned about these changes, and will say how much better off they then are.
+It has only stifled it somewhat by taking it from the Australian Industrial Relations Commission (AIRC) and vested it in a separate business-oriented and somewhat less than independent Australian Fair Pay Commission.

+According to the prime minister, people will look back later and wonder why on earth they were ever concerned about these changes, and will say how much better off they then are.
 Some may.
 But... business may look back and wonder if it quite turned out the way they expected.